robjameva/Challenge-Horiseon/README.md

-# Code Refactor Starter Code
+# Horiseon

+## What is Horiseon
-Horiseon company website optimized for readability, accessibility, and search engine optimization
+Horision is a front end web design firm with that can help you build a website that is optimized for readability, accessibility, and search engine optimization.

 https://robjameva.github.io/Challenge-Horiseon/